watsonwork/watsonwork-developer-docs/guides/V1_create_space_template.md

 ## Example request

-Below is an example request to create a space template, including sample space status values, a custom list property and a required app.
+Below is an example request to create a space template, including sample space status values, a custom list property and required apps.

 ~~~~
 Method: POST